Extension - Player Class

 10 print(f"You put {item.name} into your backpack")

-Now we need to remove that code from main.py, and replace it with a call to the add_item method.
+Now we need to take that code out of main.py and replace it with a call to the add_item method.

 102 # take